Fast MLE Computation for the Dirichlet Multinomial: Introduction

 \subsection{Motivation}

-One use for the Dirichlet prior is to avoid overfitting the estimate of a multinomial distribution from a small amount of data.
+One use for the Dirichlet prior is to avoid overfitting the estimate of categorical parameters from a small amount of data.
 For example, consider a recommendation engine that aggregates user-generated ratings.
 With only a few users weighing in on a given item, the maximum likelihood estimate of the rating distribution can be very inaccurate.
 The Dirichlet prior prevents the estimate from being overfit when only one or two users have left an opinion.

 In an example of higher dimension, the relative popularity of a venue on Foursquare at a given time of week is estimated using a Dirichlet prior\cite{sklar}.
 The week is divided in to $168$ buckets, each representing one hour in the week.
-The timeliness distribution of a venue starts out with a Dirichlet prior, and is updated whenever new data is received.
-The Dirichlet prior is originally derived from using many similar Foursquare venues, using an algorithm similar to the one described in this paper.
+The timeliness distribution of a venue starts out as a Dirichlet prior, and is updated whenever new visit data is received.
+The Dirichlet prior is originally derived from the visit data of many similar Foursquare venues using the algorithm described in this paper.